 NetWellness is a global, community service providing quality, unbiased health information from our partner university faculty.
 NetWellness is commercial-free and does not accept advertising.

-There are several common causes of infertility, as well as a multitude of subtle causes that are often more difficult to determine.
+There are several common causes of infertility, as well as several subtle causes that are often more difficult to determine.
 The conditions that cause infertility are equally divided between male factors and female factors.
-Many couples will be found to have more than one cause of infertility.
+Some couples will be found to have more than one cause of infertility.
 In about a third of couples, both male and female factors will be found.

 Approximately half the men who have difficulty achieving pregnancy with their partner will be found to have abnormal sperm on their semen analysis (see below).
 In the majority of cases, the cause of the abnormality cannot be determined and is presumed to be caused by subtle genetic abnormalities that are difficult or impossible to pinpoint.